It’s not easy being green.

 Me: Or you’re thinking of the time John Williams came over to watch it and we made you leave the room.

-Sue: That’s probably it.
+Sue: Yeah, that’s probably it.

 Sue: Well, the Doctor and Sarah are completely ****ed now.